alehed/alehed.github.io/4_about.md

 ## About me

-I'm a student at the ETH Zürich who loves to code.
+I am currently a student at the ETH Zürich majoring in Electrical Engineering.

+When I first got an iPad I was disappointed that there was no decent way to write and edit programs on it.
+So I decided to write my own code editor.

 ## Support